 A common issue with growing cucumbers is low fruit production caused by cold or rainy weather or low numbers of pollinators.
 Bees and other pollinators are needed to move pollen from the male cucumber flowers to the female flowers.
 To attract pollinators to your yard, avoid insecticides and grow a variety of plants.
 You can also choose cucumber varieties that have only female flowers and don't need pollinators; these are labeled gynoecious and parthenocarpic.

 If your plants suddenly die, you may have bacterial wilt disease spread by cucumber beetles.
 Squash vine borers can decimate the vines—remove borers by hand and destroy them.
 Cucumber mosaic virus can infect plants.
-Remove and destroy the plants, and choose varieties labeled resistant to mosaic virus.
+So if you detect a virus, remove and destroy the plants, then replace the plants with varieties that are labeled resistant to mosaic virus.
 Reduce the chance of powdery mildew by watering only the soil, not the leaves, and leave plenty of room between plants to promote air circulation.

 Harvest cukes at any size, but pick them before they grow to a baseball bat size.
 Leaving large fruits on the vines signals the plant to stop producing.
 Snip cucumbers instead of pulling them off the vines.
 Because vines often set new roots, any disruption to the vine can damage those roots.